 After parking, cross over the bridge and take the dirt path along the south bank of Grimes Creek.
 This is a beautiful walk in all seasons, and is the easiest part of this journey.

-in Grimes Glen
+The First Waterfall in Grimes Glen

-The tree canopy opens up above it and as you can imagine, depending on the time of day, reflections of light streaming in is dazzling.
+The tree canopy opens up above the fall and, as you can imagine, depending on the time of day, reflections of light streaming in is dazzling.

-We were the only people there at 9:30am, but 11:30am the parking lot, and the view, was full!
+We were the only people there at 9:30 am, but 11:30 am the parking lot, and the view, was full!

-The Second Waterfall
+The Second Waterfall in Grimes Glen